 There was still confusion over the different measurement standards that were being used in Europe, North America and Britain which meant yachts from different countries could not compete on equal terms.
 Major Brooke Heckstall-Smith, secretary of the Yacht Racing Association, wrote to the Yacht Club de France expressing the need to devise an international rule of measurement for racing yachts that was acceptable to all European countries.
 As a result, an International Conference on Yacht Measurement was held in London in January and June 1906 and the 'Metre Rule' was developed.
-The attendees formed the International Yacht Racing Union and adopted a common code of yacht racing rules based on that of the YRA.
+The attendees formed the International Yacht Racing Union and adopted a common code of title="racing rules of sailing">yacht racing rules based on that of the YRA.
 The rule is still used today in the 12 Metre, 8 Metre, 6 Metre and other Metre boats.

 At that time the IYRU comprised of the yachting authorities of Austria-Hungary, Denmark, Finland, France, Germany, Great Britain, Holland and Belgium, Italy, Norway, Spain, Sweden, and Switzerland.

 In November 1929, representatives from the North American Yacht Racing Union actively took part in the discussions to ensure that the North American Yacht Racing Rules and the International Yacht Racing Rules were almost identically worded and that neither one would change their rules without first informing the other.
 In 1960 a totally universal code of racing rules was agreed and implemented.